Wyoming Cowgirls fall 71-62 to New Mexico at the Pit

 People are also reading…

-Freshman guard Aniyah Augmon scored the first four points of the fourth quarter to break a tied but Fertig answered with her own 5-0 run to give UW a 52-51 lead.
+Freshman guard Aniyah Augmon scored the first four points of the fourth quarter to break a tie but Fertig answered with her own 5-0 run to give UW a 52-51 lead.

 New Mexico surged ahead 59-52 as the Cowgirls missed their next seven shots.
 Pedersen fouled out during the Lobos’ 8-0 run.